 There's a consensus among HIV/AIDS advocates and government officials that ending HIV's spread is theoretically possible thanks to several developments in recent years.

-First, there was the discovery that people with HIV/AIDS who are properly treated not only live much longer, healthier lives, but they also have undetectable levels of the virus circulating in the body.
+First, there was the discovery that people with HIV/AIDS who are properly treated not only live much longer, healthier lives but also have undetectable levels of the virus circulating in the body.
 That means they essentially can't pass the virus to others.
 Some 90 percent of new HIV infections can be attributed to people who either don't know they are infected or aren't getting treatment, or both.

 Second, people who are at high risk of getting HIV — including men who have sex with men, commercial sex workers and people who use drugs intravenously — can protect themselves from HIV by taking an anti-HIV pill once a day.
 It's called pre-exposure prophylaxis, or PrEP.

-Also, studies have shown that providing injection drug users with clean equipment can dramatically reduce the risk of HIV spread.
+Also, studies have shown that providing injection-drug users with clean equipment can dramatically reduce the risk of HIV spread.
 Condoms can too.

-House Speaker Nancy Pelosi, D-Calif., who has long been an advocate for people with HIV/AIDS, called the proposal "interesting," in a statementWednesday.
+House Speaker Nancy Pelosi, D-Calif., who has long been an advocate for people with HIV/AIDS, called the proposal "interesting" in a statementWednesday.
 But she also said it runs counter to actions by the administration so far.

-"If he is serious about ending the HIV/AIDS crisis, he must end his assault on health care and the dignity of the LGBTQ community," Pelosi said of President Trump.
+"If he is serious about ending the HIV/AIDS crisis, he must end his assault on health care and the dignity of the LGBTQ community," Pelosi said of Trump.

-Greg Millett of The Foundation for AIDS Research called the plan "visionary."
-But he also said that "as laudable as it is that they are announcing this initiative, we need to be watchful on the administration to make sure that they're not doing anything that's cross purposes at reaching the goals with this initiative and need to be very vocal about that."
+Greg Millett of the Foundation for AIDS Research called the plan "visionary."
+But he also said that "as laudable as it is that they are announcing this initiative, we need to be watchful on the administration to make sure that they're not doing anything that's cross-purposes at reaching the goals with this initiative and need to be very vocal about that."